facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/build.md

 jake nuget:pack                # Create NuGet and SymbolSource pacakges
 ```

-Inorder to view the above available task execute the following command in the root source code.
+In order to view the above available task execute the following command in the root source code.

 ```
 jake -T